harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines-basics.md

 ---
 title: Harness GitOps PR pipelines basics
-description: Modify an application in just one of its target environments.
+description: Change an application in just one of its target environments.
 sidebar_position: 1
 ---